MTecknology/website/content/challenges/secure-password-vault-using-yubikey.md

 Up until recently, my passwords were stored in a rather precarious manner.
-For my birthday, I decided it would be a nice gift to myself to perform a complete password refresh.
-This involved taking inventory of every password there was any record or memory of and resetting it to unique and cryptographically random password of random length--between ~25 and ~200 characters long.
+For my birthday, I decided it would be a nice gift to myself to perform a complete password refresh.<!--more--> This involved taking inventory of every password there was any record or memory of and resetting it to unique and cryptographically random password of random length--between ~25 and ~200 characters long.
 Now I have reason to keep these passwords secure!